SURFnet/eduxchange-eu-tech-docs/index.md

       | 500   | 500 - Not so good                          |

     If a value is present for `redirect`, the user will be asked to provide extra information.
-A butten will be shown sending the user to the form in a new window.
+A button will be shown sending the user to the form in a new window.
 Leave out this field if no extra form is required.

     If enrollment is denied for any reason, use HTTP code 200 and 'code' 400 in